AI Chat with Documents

 Managing chat history

-The chat history feature in MAXQDA is designed to help you manage and revisit your previous conversations, whether you are chatting with a document or coded segments.
-To access your chat history, click the chat history icon, resembling a clock, located next to the document's name.
-When clicked, it will open the chat history list, displaying all your previous chats.
+The chat history feature in MAXQDA is designed to help you manage and revisit your previous conversations, whether you are chatting with documents or coded segments.
+To access your chat history, click the chat history icon, resembling a clock, located next to the selected items indicator in the top-left corner.
+This indicator displays the name of the current item or a list when multiple items (like documents or coded segments) are selected.
+When clicked, the chat history icon will open a list of all your previous chats.

 When you open the Chat History during an ongoing conversation and click on a previous chat, the current conversation will automatically be deactivated.
 It will then be moved into the Chat History log.

-MAXQDA automatically saves a copy of a chat as soon as it is closed, including date and author's name.
+MAXQDA automatically saves a copy of a chat as soon as it is closed.
 Chats are saved locally on your computer within your MAXQDA project file.

 If you do not wish to keep a copy of your chat, you can delete it from the chat history list manually.